-To date (June, 2015), we have six peer-reviewed articles published in the medical literature, including our January 2014 landmark paper in the Annals of Thoracic Surgery, entitled, “Functional Restoration of Diaphragmatic Paralysis: an Evaluation of Phrenic Nerve Reconstruction.”
+To date, we have both a book chapter and numerous peer-reviewed articles published in the medical literature, including our January 2014 landmark paper in the Annals of Thoracic Surgery, entitled, “Functional Restoration of Diaphragmatic Paralysis: an Evaluation of Phrenic Nerve Reconstruction.”
 This article unequivocally demonstrated that phrenic nerve surgery is superior to no treatment, and at least as good as diaphragm plication surgery, with the added benefit of restoration of functional movement.
 We make it a point to lecture annually at national gatherings of pulmonary physicians and spinal cord injury treatment professionals.
 Our mission is to continuously evaluate and report on surgical outcomes, especially long term follow-up of greater than one to two years, in order to demonstrate the benefits of this procedure.

 Q: How is your success rate with phrenic nerve surgery?